dbalabka/php-enumeration/README.md

    public const BAR = new Enum();
 }
 ```
 Still, calling `Enum::FOO()` will try to find a method instead of trying to treat constant's value as a callable.
-So we make a conclusion that enum syntax that use constants will not work but static properties will.
+We assume, that such PHP behavior can be improved.

 ## Existing solutions
 Libraries: